-The current sense output from the current shunt gets connected on pins 15 and 16 on the 20pin connector.

-The pin16 (ADC1P) will be on the battery positive side of the current shunt resistor and pin15 (ADC1N) on the side going to your external load presumably a DC to AC power inverter as in the above diagram.
+An appropriate circuit breaker or fuse is also probably needed for overcurrent protection (some inverters have that build in).
+The current sense output from the current shunt gets connected on pins 1 and 2 on the 8pin connector as seen in the above page.
+The pin2 (ADC1P) will be on the battery positive side of the current shunt resistor and pin1 (ADC1N) on the side going to your external load presumably a DC to AC power inverter as in the diagram in the page above.

-The external load will need to support remote ON/OFF capabilities and that will be connected to one of the 4 EXT IO pins.
-The EXT IO pin you decide to use (EXT IO3 used in the above example) will need to be programmed in the EXT IO x submenu as type 2 (Low Voltage Disconnect) or as type 4 if you want the load (inverter) to be disconnected when battery gets below a certain SOC level (user programmable).
+The EXT IOx pin you decide to use (EXT IO3 used in the above example) will need to be programmed in the EXT IO x submenu as type 2 (Low Voltage Disconnect) or as type 4 if you want the load (inverter) to be disconnected when battery gets below a certain SOC level (user programmable).

-Another setting you will need to do is in the ADC (ExtLoad settings) submenu where you will be turning the ExtLoad ON and providing the ExtLoad shunt resistance value in $[m\Omega]$ so that SBMS is able to calculate and display current correctly.
+Another setting you will need to do is in the ADC (ExtLoad settings) submenu were you will be turning the ExtLoad ON and providing the ExtLoad shunt resistance value in $[m\Omega]$ so that SBMS is able to calculate and display current correctly.

-Example 1) 500A 75mV shunt will have a resistance value of $75mV / 500A = 0.1500m\Omega$ .
+Example 1) 500A 75mV shunt will have a resistance value of $75\text{mV}/500\text{A} = 0.1500\text{m}\Omega$.